 Firstly – No one really knows conclusively if adding certain foods to our diets will boost our immune system.
 It is intricate and not that easy to understand.
 Harvard Health Solutions states that the idea of boosting our immune system is enticing, but the ability to do so remains elusive.
 Translated, that means our immune system is, just that, a system, made up of multiple cells, organs, and tissues; we simply would not know which specific part of the network to boost, or how to boost it!

 Secondly – What is known is that our immune system is a complex system that requires harmony and balance to function well; our gut flora being of most importance for keeping this balance.
 Additionally, diet, exercise, and stress are all factors in how well our immune system operates.

 Thirdly – In order to effectively battle germs, our immune system needs to be armed with proper nutrition.
 No one denies that people that lack certain nutrients in their diets are more susceptible to illness, which brings me full circle to the idea that we can boost our immune system through diet.

-Considering that information, it is relevant to acknowledge that adding certain foods to our diet will help boost our immune system.
+Considering the aforementioned information, it is relevant to acknowledge that adding certain foods to our diet will help boost our immune system.

 10 Immune System Boosting Foods Baby Boomers Should Add to Their Diets